How-To Tips

 Filling

-Sudden temperature changes will not cause Better-Bottle carboys to crack the way a glass carboy does.
-However, do no fill Better-Bottle carboys with liquids that are above 60°C (140°F).
+Sudden temperature changes will not cause BetterBottle carboys to crack the way a glass carboy does.
+However, do no fill BetterBottle carboys with liquids that are above 60°C (140°F).
 At 60° C, skin will be burned severely in about 6 seconds and higher temperatures will not give time to react.
 Furthermore, higher temperatures can damage the carboys.
-Use the Technical tab at the top of this page for additional safety and materials information.
+See the Materials section under the Technical tab at the top of this page for additional safety and materials information.

-A Better-Bottle carboy can be placed on a cloth or towel and rolled back and forth to slosh the contents vigorously with very little effort.
+A BetterBottle carboy can be placed on a cloth or towel and shaken (short rolls) back and forth to slosh the contents vigorously with very little effort.
 Leave extra head space during initial mixing and aeration to maximize agitation.
+Tune your rocking motion for the desired effect; very hard rocking may result in less efficient mixing than more gentle rocking.

 Fermenting